TheWeirdDev/theweirddev.github.io/_posts/2015-03-28-extract-metadata.markdown

 really reuse them.

 >In a real world it
-might be better to have a content model at the level of your organisation that holds the generic aspects and types for all your projects.
+might be better to have a content model at the level of your organisation that holds the common aspects and types for all your projects.
 To go further a good practice would be to have a **root type** and all other types would inherit from it.
 (E.g. myco:content, myco:folder)

-### b Spring context
+### b.
+Spring context

 Once the content model XML created we have to tell Alfresco about it.
 For this we have to add a bean in the Spring context.
 For a matter of clarity let's create a dedicated context XML for our project `medical-service-context.xml`